 The Minimally Invasive Urology fellowships in UT Southwestern’s Department of Urology consist of two, one-year programs or a single two-year program that are approved by the Endourology Society and designed for post-residency specialty training.

 The applicant can focus on either minimally invasive oncology (laparoscopy, robotics, and ablation) or endourology and stone disease.
 A two-year fellowship completing both minimally invasive programs is available but must be determined in advance.
 Time commitment during the fellowship is approximately 80 percent clinical and 20 percent research.
 The addition of a second academic year (50 percent clinical/50 percent research) is also available.

-A high volume of robotic, endourology/stone, and laparoscopic cases, as well as access to state-of-the-art animal and technical skills laboratories attracts top candidates.
+A high volume of robotic, endourology/stone, and laparoscopic cases, as well as access to state-of-the-art animal and technical skills laboratories attract top candidates.

 Clinical training encompasses all aspects of robotics, endourology, laparoscopy, and percutaneous ablation with regard to both patient care and clinical research.
 Laboratory research efforts focus primarily on minimally invasive surgery and endourology.

 Over the past 10 years, graduates of this program have obtained valued academic positions at prestigious North American medical institutions, including the Mayo Clinic, Emory University, University of Minnesota, McMaster University, University of Iowa, University of Wisconsin, and Penn State University.